obvonage/deved-platform/content/blog/en/if-you-can-point-and-click-then-you-can-make-a-conversational-ai.md

 * Region: Where will your Agent be typically used in - The USA or in Europe
 * Agent Name: Give your Agent a unique name that is meaningful to you.
 In our case, we will use VideoGameEvent.
-* API Key: This shows your API Key associated with your account.
+* API Key: This shows your API Key associated with your Vonage developer account.
 * Language: Select the language of your Agent.
 * Time Zone: Choose the time zone where your Agent will operate.